zhenkewu/CFRL/JOSS/paper.md

 To formally define and address the fairness problem in the novel sequential decision-making settings, @wang2025cfrl extended the concept of single-stage counterfactual fairness (CF) in a structural causal framework [@kusner2018cf] to the multi-stage setting and proposed a data preprocessing algorithm that ensures CF. A policy is counterfactually fair if, at every time step, the probability of assigning any action does not change had the individual's sensitive attribute taken a different value, while holding constant other historical exogenous variables and actions.
 In this light, the data preprocessing algorithm ensures CF by constructing new state variables that are not impacted by the sensitive attribute(s).
-Reward preprocessing is also conducted but with a different purpose to improve the value of the learned optimal policy rather than to ensure CF. We refer interested readers to @wang2025cfrl for more technical details.
+Reward preprocessing is also conducted, but with a different purpose to improve the value of the learned optimal policy rather than to ensure CF. We refer interested readers to @wang2025cfrl for more technical details.

 The `CFRL` library implements the data preprocessing algorithm proposed by @wang2025cfrl and provides functionalities to evaluate the value (expected discounted cumulative reward) and counterfactual unfairness level achieved by any given policy.
 Here, "CFRL" stands for "Counterfactual Fairness in Reinforcement Learning".
 The library produces preprocessed trajectories that can be used by